grafanaKibana/AutoHubAPI/README.md

 API to manage used car auction business
 -
-The project is being developed on the basis of a monolithic three-layer architecture using ASP.NET WebAPI, MSSQL as a database, EF as ORM
+The project is being developed on the basis of a monolithic four-layer architecture using ASP.NET WebAPI, MSSQL as a database, EF as ORM, Identity as Authentification & Authorization service

 ## Framework & Libs that was used:

-- NET 5.0
+- NET 6.0
-- ASP.NET Core 5
+- ASP.NET Core 6
-- Entity Framework Core 5
+- Entity Framework Core 6
-- C# 9
+- C# 10
 - Identity
 - AutoMapper
 - Swagger + SwaggerUI